grafana/grafana/docs/sources/datasources/influxdb/influxdb-flux.md

 ---------------- | -------------
 `Name`      | The data source name.
 This is how you refer to the data source in panels and queries.
 We recommend something like `InfluxDB-Flux`.
 `Default`   | Default data source means that it will be pre-selected for new panels.
-`URL`            | The HTTP protocol, IP address and port of your InfluxDB API (InfluxDB 2.0 API port is by default 9999) `Organization`   | The [Influx organization](https://v2.docs.influxdata.com/v2.0/organizations/) that will be used for Flux queries.
+`URL`            | The HTTP protocol, IP address and port of your InfluxDB API.
+InfluxDB 2.0 API port is by default 8086.
+`Organization`   | The [Influx organization](https://v2.docs.influxdata.com/v2.0/organizations/) that will be used for Flux queries.
 This is also used to for the `v.organization` query macro.
 `Token`          | The authentication token used for Flux queries.
 With Influx 2.0, use the [influx authentication token to function](https://v2.docs.influxdata.com/v2.0/security/tokens/create-token/).
 For influx 1.8, the token is `username:password`.
 `Default bucket` | (Optional) The [Influx bucket](https://v2.docs.influxdata.com/v2.0/organizations/buckets/) that will be used for the `v.defaultBucket` macro in Flux queries.